hexie1995/Sequential-Link-Prediction/Readme.md

 pip install Imbalanced-learn scipy numpy pandas networkx scikit-learn
 ```

-If you further with to run Time Series, then you should also install:
+If you further wish to run Time Series, then you should also install:

 ```bash
 pip install statsmodels